Content Promotion Strategy: 33 Ways to Drive Traffic

 No traffic = no conversions.

-This is why web marketers work so hard at driving traffic and promoting content.
+This is why web marketers work so hard at creating content hubs, driving traffic, and promoting content.
 And we do it by being active in three areas:

 - Search Optimization